microsoft/nni/docs/en_US/SupportedFramework_Library.md

     <ul>
     <li><a href="TrialExample/GbdtExample.md">Auto-gbdt</a><br/></li>
     </ul>
- Here is a simple list of the libraries we know.
+Here is just a small list of libraries that supported by NNI.
 If you are interested in NNI, you can refer to the [tutorial](TrialExample/Trials.md) to complete your own hacks.